raspberrypilearning/generic-python-regex-text-between-patterns/en/step_1.md

 	['start Here is a line end start and here is some more end']
 	```

 - That wasn't what we wanted.
 This is because this regex is described as **greedy**.
-It searches the entire string before returning the match, and uses all characters between the first `start` and the last `end`.
+That means it searches the entire string before returning the match, and then returns all characters between the first `'start'` and the last `'end'`.

 - To make the **regex** non-greedy, you need to use a `.*?` rather than `.*`.